Shane Duffy: Brighton & Hove Albion

+2016–20: Established starter

-Duffy made his debut for Brighton & Hove Albion, starting the whole game, in a 2–0 loss against Newcastle United on 27 August 2016.
+Duffy made his debut for Brighton & Hove Albion, playing the whole game in a 2–0 loss against Newcastle United on 27 August 2016.
 He helped the side keep four consecutive clean sheets between 13 September 2016 and 27 September 2016 against Huddersfield Town, Burton Albion, Barnsley and Ipswich Town.
 His performance earned him a nomination for September's Player of the Month but lost out to Scott Hogan.
 A month later, Duffy, once again, kept four consecutive clean sheets between 18 October 2016 and 5 November 2016 against Wolverhampton Wanderers, Wigan Athletic, Norwich City and Bristol City.
 On 13 December 2016 he scored his first goal for the club, in a 3–2 win against Blackburn Rovers.
 Duffy's second goal then came on 5 February 2017, in a 3–3 draw against Brentford.
 Duffy was an ever-present in Brighton's backline in his first season at the club, forming a partnership with Lewis Dunk.
 This lasted until he suffered a metatarsal fracture that kept him out for the rest of the 2016–17 season.
 Despite this, Duffy's contribution has helped Brighton gain promotion to the Premier League in 2016–17 by making over 30 league appearances for the club.
 In the summer following Brighton's promotion, Duffy signed a new contract with the club, extending his stay on the south coast to June 2021.

 Duffy was named in the starting 11 for Brighton in their first ever Premier League fixture on 12 August 2017 where they lost at home to Manchester City 2–0.
 He played in Brighton's first ever Premier League victory, a 3–1 home win over West Brom on 9 September.
 Since the start of the 2017–18 season, Duffy continued to regain his first team place, partnering with Dunk once again.
 By December, he made 128 clearances - more than any other player, and then 173 a month later.
-Duffy only made one FA Cup appearance in the 2017–18 season coming in the 2–0 quarter final defeat away to Manchester United on 17 March 2018.
-In a 1–1 draw against Huddersfield Town on 7 April 2018, he was at fault for terrible back pass to allow Steve Mounié slot in the equaliser.
+Duffy's only FA Cup appearance in the 2017–18 season came in a 2–0 quarter final defeat away to Manchester United on 17 March 2018.
+In a 1–1 draw against Huddersfield Town on 7 April 2018, he was at fault for a terrible back pass to allow Steve Mounié to slot in the equaliser.
 After the match, Manager Chris Hughton said: "It was one of those things.
 When you get a player who has been as good as he has been this season, he will be the first one – and he has been – to hold his hand up.
 You just hope that any mistake you make doesn't lead to a goal.
 Unfortunately for us it did."
-On 4 May, Duffy helped keep a clean sheet where Brighton beat Manchester United 1–0 at home to secure their Premier League status.
-Duffy played in all but one league appearance where the Sussex Club finished 15th in the table.
+On 4 May 2018, Duffy helped Brighton keep a clean sheet and beat Manchester United 1–0 at home to secure their Premier League status.
+Duffy played in all but one league game as the Sussex club finished 15th in the league.